 Q: How do I finalise my order?

-A: When you have your cart loaded full of all the wonderful products NI has to offer, you have to go through the checkout and pay for them.
-This is as easy as clicking the Shopping Cart link (near the top right of this page), and selecting "Checkout and pay".
+A: This is as easy as clicking the Shopping Cart link (near the top right of this page), and selecting "Checkout and pay".

 Q: Where am I ordering from and how much is AUD$25.00 in my currency?